Kiflice sa sirom (cottage cheese crescent rolls)

 STEP 6: Bake the rolls at 350 F or 180 C for about 15-20 minutes until they get a golden color.

-In the meantime, while one sheet of rolls is baking in the oven, repeat the procedure and prepare another sheet of rolls for baking from the second third of the dough.
+In the meantime, while one sheet of rolls is baking in the oven, repeat the procedure and prepare another sheet of rolls for baking using the second third of the dough.

-🥐 If you want your kiflice rolls to be more prominent in size, or rolled around more times, make bigger circles of the dough which you can divide into longer pieces.
-Make sure you don’t make them too big, as that would considerably change the baking time.
+If you want your cottage cheese rolls to be more prominent in size or rolled around more times, make bigger dough discs that you can divide into longer pieces.
+Ensure you don’t make them too big, as that would considerably change the baking time.

-🥐 When making the crescent rolls dough make sure that the kitchen is warm and that there is no draught; otherwise the dough won’t rise as it should.
+When making the cottage cheese rolls dough, make sure that the kitchen is warm and that there is no draught; otherwise, the dough won’t rise as it should.

-🥐 Some ovens with a ventilator can be too hot, for best results turn the ventilator off while baking the rolls.
+Some ovens with a ventilator can be too hot; turn the ventilator off while baking the rolls for best results.

-🥐 Try to be relatively quick to prepare another sheet of rolls while one is in the oven as the dough will rise again quickly and they bake for only about 15-20 minutes.
+Try to be relatively quick to prepare another sheet of rolls while one is baking in the oven.
+The dough will rise again quickly, and they bake for only about 15-20 minutes.

 Storing and reheating

-Yes, you can freeze the crescent rolls dough raw.
-We suggest you make the kiflice rolls, put them on a baking sheet and freeze them.
-When frozen, store them in the freezer in an airtight plastic bag or container.
+Yes, you can freeze the dough raw.
+We suggest you make the cheese rolls, and freeze them placed on a baking sheet.
+After that, store them in the freezer in an airtight plastic bag or container.

 Whenever you wish to use them, prepare a baking sheet covered with parchment paper, thaw them at room temperature and let them rise before baking.